 Toft is a frequent speaker on urban digital art and new exhibition schemes for urban, public environments.
 Her perspectives have been featured by among others Huffington Post, Arterritory, Anti-Utopias, Unplace Project, Magasinet Kunst and Interview Magazine.
 She holds awards from The New School’s Mixed Messages in the category “innovative concept” for the project Gated Communities – Stranger Danger with Johanne Hesseldahl Larsen and the OMG Alumni Award 2011.
 Her articles have been published in various international books and journals, among these Screen City Journal, Leonardo Electronic Almanac, Interdisciplinary Themes Journal and MediaCity: Interaction of Architecture, Media and Social Phenomena.

 In 2013/2014 she was a Visiting Scholar at Columbia University, GSAPP, New York, and in 2012/2013 she was a participant at the curatorial program CuratorLab at Konstfack University in Stockholm.
-She holds a double Master of Arts in Media Studies from The New School and in Modern Culture / Urbanity and Aesthetics from Copenhagen University, and a bachelor in Film and Media Studies from Copenhagen University during which she was a visiting student at Auckland University, New Zealand.
+She holds a double Master of Arts in Media Studies from The New School and in Modern Culture with specialization in Urbanity and Aesthetics from Copenhagen University, as well as a bachelor in Film and Media Studies from Copenhagen University during which she was a visiting student at Auckland University, New Zealand.